Learning Pneumatic Non-Prehensile Manipulation with a Mobile Blower: Experiments

 \subsection{Real-World Experiments}

-To test how well our policies generalize to the real world, we run our best policies from simulation on a real robot.
+Compared to the simple blowing model we use in simulation (spherical ``wind'' particles), the aerodynamics of real-world blowing are much more complex.
+To test how well our policies can generalize to real-world dynamics, we run our best policies from simulation on a real robot.
 We use an Anki Vector robot equipped with a simple forward-facing battery-powered air blower attached to its articulated arm (Fig. \ref{fig:teaser}).
 We place the robot into an environment with orange colored spheres and a square region serving as the receptacle.

 To handle the sim-to-real transfer, we mimic the real-world setup in simulation (for the SmallEmpty environment), with the simulated robot and blower calibrated against the real ones.
 We use fiducial markers to track the robot's pose, which we mirror inside the simulation.
 For the scattered objects, we use an overhead camera along with simple thresholding in HSV color space to generate a segmentation mask of the objects.
 This mask is used to generate an appropriate observation inside the simulation for the agent's simulated online mapping.
 Note that no pose estimation for the objects is necessary, as the policy is trained on an image-based state representation.
-We execute the policies trained in simulation directly on the real robots with no fine-tuning.
+We execute the simulation-trained policies directly on the real robot with no fine-tuning.

-\mysubsection{Qualitative results.} Fig.~\ref{fig:emergent-behavior} shows an example result of running the Anki robots in a real-world replica of the SmallEmpty environment.
+\mysubsection{Qualitative results.} Fig.~\ref{fig:emergent-behavior} shows an example result of running the real robot in a real-world replica of the SmallEmpty environment.
 The figure illustrates how one of the interesting emergent behaviors learned in simulation can transfer to the real world: by blowing against a wall while turning, the robot is able to dislodge objects from corners.
-For qualitative video results, please see our supplementary material at \url{https://learning-dynamic-manipulation.cs.princeton.edu}.
+For qualitative video results and code, please see our supplementary material at \url{https://learning-dynamic-manipulation.cs.princeton.edu}.

 \mysubsection{Blowing vs.\ pushing.} We ran an experiment to perform a quantitative comparison between blowing and pushing in the real world.
 Specifically, we ran the blowing and pushing policies in the real-world replica of the SmallEmpty environment and recorded the number of objects moved into the receptacle as a function of elapsed time.
 We ran 3 evaluation episodes for each policy and show the mean and standard deviation across the episodes in the left plot of Fig.~\ref{fig:real-robot-curves}.
 The results are comparable to those for SmallEmpty obtained in simulation in Fig.~\ref{fig:blowing-pushing-curves}.
 The multi-frequency blowing policy is able to get over 40 objects by the 3 minute mark, whereas the pushing policy has gotten less than 20 by that point.